Swapnil-J-Patil/Cryptocurrency_App/README.md

 - Jetpack Compose Compiler 1.5.0+
 - Firebase Project with Auth enabled

+### Note

+- Firebase Auth may not work after cloning this project as the SHA-1 key will be different in your case.

+---

 ## 🛠️ License

 This project is licensed under the MIT License.